Sven Wombwell

 There is a Huge Difference in Thrombosis Risk Between TRT and Steroid Abuse!

-You often find guys taking testosterone in large doses (usually bodybuilders) will have a high red cell count, which may increase the risk of blood clots.
-In this situation, the standard advice to guys is to give blood to lower their blood counts; this is called therapeutic phlebotomy.
-However, this practice does not apply to men on testosterone replacement therapy (TRT) to maintain their optimum levels.
+Sometimes, the advice for men on a steroid cycle is mistakenly applied to those on TRT, especially in online forums or gyms.
+Men who take anabolic steroids in large doses (usually bodybuilders) have a high red cell count and worry about an increased risk of blood clots.
+They are often advised to give blood to lower blood counts and reduce the chance of a clot; this is called therapeutic phlebotomy.
+However, this practice does not apply to men on testosterone replacement therapy (TRT) to maintain optimal levels.

-When undertaking TRT under a reputable doctor's guidance, there is no risk of developing blood clots unless you already have that risk due to underlying conditions.
-So you run the same chance of thrombosis as a guy traveling by airplane or climbing a mountain!
+When treating testosterone deficiency using TRT, there is no increased risk of developing a blood clot unless there is an underlying condition.
+You essentially run the same risk of thrombosis as someone traveling by airplane or climbing a mountain.

-Per Gonzales et al., in their study, rightly state that this happens because testosterone directly affects a red blood cell precursor cell in the bone marrow and causes it to increase red blood cell production.
-Interestingly, this study also shows that when people are at altitude, their testosterone increases slightly and causes this same process so that the body can compensate for the low oxygen environment.
+Per Gonzales et al., their study indicates that testosterone affects a red blood cell precursor cell in the bone marrow, increasing red blood cell production.
+Interestingly, the study also shows that at high altitudes, testosterone levels slightly increase, causing the same process to help the body compensate for low oxygen (Gonzales, 2013).

 So Why Are We Not Concerned About People in Higher Altitudes Forming Clots?

-1. Because they are not at an increased risk for clots in the first place unless they already have a clotting disorder (thrombophilia).
+1. They are not at an increased risk for clots unless they already have a clotting disorder (thrombophilia).

 2. If doctors made these people give blood (Like with steroid abusers) because of "thickened blood," they would be guilty of malpractice.
 This comparison may sound extreme, but in this case, it could potentially kill that patient by decreasing their oxygen-carrying capacity, which you need to acclimate to higher altitudes.